acceleratedscience/openad-service-demo/README.md

 ## Using the Hosted Version

 > [!WARNING]
-> De demo deployment is not yet established.
-Until then you can [deploy this service](#deploying-this-service) yourself below.
+> De hosted version is not yet established.
+Until it is you can [deploy this service](#deploying-this-service) yourself below.

 > This model is part of our [Colab Demo](https://colab.research.google.com/drive/15iizKPQ9hJ-yexegI1MNpeoqinb6C5-V#scrollTo=BiBWGQAxnhJh), hence we have a hosted version you can use directly.
 >